Contents

 npm install react-native-pie --save

-–save is optional, it is just to update the react-navigation dependency in your package.json file.
+These commands will copy all the dependencies into your node_module directory, –save is optional, it is just to update the dependency in your package.json file.

-Code to Make a Pie Chart in React native
+Code to Make a Pie Chart in React Native

 Now Open App.js in any code editor and replace the code with the following code